bufbuild-ru/docs/docs/cli/quickstart/index.md

 :::

-The `buf.yaml` file sits at the root of your workspace, and the workspace it defines is the default [input](../../reference/inputs/) for all Buf operations.
+The `buf.yaml` file sits at the root of your workspace, and the workspace it defines is the default \[input\] for all Buf operations.

 ### Update directory path and build module

-The generated buf.yaml file behaves like a workspace with one module with its path set to the current directory.
+The generated `buf.yaml` file defaults to a workspace with one module, with the module path set to the current directory.
 To explicitly define the modules within your workspace, provide the paths to the directories containing your `.proto` files.
 Add the `proto` directory to the `buf.yaml` file using the `modules` key:

 ::: info Update path to proto subdirectory